@ Mercedes-Benz Group Media

 VS

-Mercedes EQA VS Tesla Model 3 – Specs, Efficiency & Price Comparison
+Mercedes EQA vs Tesla Model 3 – Which car suits you better?

 In the growing landscape of electric vehicles (EVs), the Mercedes EQA and Tesla Model 3 stand out as two prominent options that represent a clash of luxury and technological innovation.
 Both vehicles have much to offer; however, they cater to different preferences and driving experiences.
 In this comparison, we will dissect their technical specifications, performance metrics, and innovative features that set them apart.